tillt/CleanID3/README.md

 # CleanID3

-Parses ID3V2 tags from the supplied file, removes occurrences of forbidden words from text frames, updates the file if needed.
+Parses ID3V2 tags from the supplied file, removes occurrences of forbidden words from text frames, removes URL frames, updates the file if needed.

 ## Background